Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 Please take a moment to read the entire contributing guide.

-This repository uses the [Feature Branch Workflow](https://atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), meaning that development should take place in `feat/` branches, with the `master` branch kept in a stable state.
+This repository uses the [Feature Branch Workflow](https://atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), meaning that development should take place in `feat/` branches, with the `main` branch kept in a stable state.
-When you submit pull requests, please make sure to fork from and submit back to `master`.
+When you submit pull requests, please make sure to fork from and submit back to `main`.

 Other processes and specifications that are in use in this repository are: